jeff-hykin/json_fix/README.md

 # What is this?

-A patch to the buildit python `json` object that allows classes to specify how they should be serialized.
+A patch to the built-in python `json` object that allows classes to specify how they should be serialized.

 # Why?